rycerzagata/ACT_Forest_Inventory/README.md

 # Forest Inventory Project Repository

 ## Contents:
-1. AHN3 preprocessing
+1. Preprocessing of the data
-2. Creating a canopy height model from AHN3 and UAB LS/UAV RGB
+2. Creating a canopy height model from AHN3 and the UAV/TLS data
-3. Segmentation of trees from UAV-LS/TLS data and computation of tree volume
+3. Segmentation of trees from UAV-LS/TLS data
-4. Processing the UAV RGB data and tree volume estimation
+4. Prediction of tree volume from UAV-LS derived tree metrics using RandomForest model
+5. Prediction of tree volume from UAV RGB using empirical equations
-5. Validation of volume estimations from both UAV-LS and UAV RGB using TLS data
+6. Validation of volume estimations from both UAV-LS and UAV RGB using TLS data

 ## Input data for Speulderbos area
 Explanation of abbreviations: ps - project source, valid - validation dataset, ps01 - the project source for first stage of the project - data preparation, ps02 - the project source for the second stage of the project - volume estimation.
+The data shold be downloaded to a local device and stored in folder *ACT_Forest_Inventory*, subfolder *Data*.The paths in scripts are adjusted to file names presented below.
+The scripts should automatically recognise the paths after setting up the correct working directory.
 1. ***ps01_TLS_beech.laz, ps01_TLS_fir.laz***
 TLS point cloud datasets, note that for fir the dataset is divided into a couple of files for the purpose of computing limitations so the scripts should be run for each file.
 2. ***ps02_AHN3.laz***